hvad/ansible-centreon/README.md

         ansible-playbook -i hosts site.yml

-Please note that the administrator account of Mariadb has no password by default.
-You must secure the installation of Mariadb.
+Please note the administrator account of Mariadb has no default password You must secure the installation of Mariadb.
-SELinux is disabled for Centreon to work.
+SELinux and Firewall have to be disable for a ready-to-work Centreon setup.

-The firewall is disabled.
-You need to connect with a browser to the http://ip_address_centreon_web to finalize the installation.
+You need to connect to this URL http://ip_address_centreon_web in order to achieve setup.